sepehrkianian09/flutter_project_sample_1/README.md

 ### Adding Spend

+The page snapshot is shown in the picture below.
 First, navigate to the wallet page using the middle button of the bottom navigation bar.
 Then, you can see the spends widget on the left section of the page when you are using a tablet mode, or the top when you are using a mobile mode.
 Press add on that section.
 Thereafter, a modal pops up with an input form